w3f/polkadot-wiki/docs/learn/learn-assets.md

 See
 [this support article](https://support.polkadot.network/support/solutions/articles/65000181118-how-to-transfer-tether-usdt-on-statemine)
-to learn more about transferring assets using the Asset Hub.
+to learn more about transferring assets using the AssetHub.

 :::